DurableDrupal/durabledrupallean/manuscript/C2-inception-workflow.md

 For the DurableDrupal website Jake and Jeff decide to go with our own (DurableDrupalDistro](https://github.com/victorkane/durable-drupal-distro), adopt it as the team's base general purpose distro, and use it for this project.

-###  Clone that distro for this project
+### Clone that distro for organization generic reuse

 Let's clone the distro to our own GitHub organization, where we can curate it for our own purposes and fork it individually for each project that comes up and requires a general purpose distro.

+T> ## It won't always be like this!
+T>
+T> When you use the ansible playbook developed in the provisioning job (which follows this one) you won't have to worry about these details every time you provision a workstation or laptop or start a project since the whole process will be automated.
+T>
+T> The details are included here since at some point DevOps in your organization will want to be extending or modifying the setup.

+We have two m
+Actual steps taken:

+* Go to repo on GitHub https://github.com/DurableDrupal/durable-drupal-distro
+* Click on Fork
+* Indicate organization/user destination
+* GitHub forks the repo and takes you to that page
+* Clone the repo, tailor to organization, update and tag

+### Clone what is now the organization starter distro for this project

 ## Provisioning for local team VMs